water473/AI-Recommender-DataAnalysis/README.md

 - We also completed topic modeling and clustering, and visualized the results.
 Here is one of the visualizations (Response topics):
 ![image](https://github.com/user-attachments/assets/30c23da2-b358-49c3-a8e6-afbe8cb16d1a)

-- The full code and results is in the ipynb file.
+- The full code and results are in the ipynb file.